charlesquick/AOG-Bogballe-Bridge/README.md

 - Validation of CRC from AOG PGNs
 - Validation of acknowledgements from TOTZ
-- Implement variable rate control
+- Add variable rate control - wait for PGN structure to mature